 On 29 September 2022, Rector Mogherini received the visit of H.E.
 Mr Jean Asselborn, Minister of Foreign Affairs of the Duchy of Luxembourg, in the framework of an event organised by the European...

 The College of Europe (Bruges and Natolin campus) is a European educational institution established under Belgian Law.
 It is registered with the Flemish Government of Belgium as an institution of higher education.
 (The Flemish Government is competent for educational matters within the Belgian Federal State).
 Its Master's degrees are officially recognised by the Flemish Government, and are equivalent to fully recognised Master's degrees issued by a Flemish University

-In accordance with the Bologna Declaration the College of Europe offers one year advanced Master's degrees and, from the academic year 2009-2010 on, calculates coursework in ECTS credits. - (English version) - (French version)
+In accordance with the Bologna Declaration the College of Europe offers several one-year Advanced Master's degrees and, from the Academic Year 2009-2010 on, calculates coursework in ECTS credits.
+(English version) - (French version)

-The one-year study programme at the College of Europe leads to an accredited degree of 66 ECTS.
+The one-year study programmes at the College of Europe lead to an accredited degree of 66 ECTS.

 The College of Europe also offers a joint, two-year Advanced Master’s degree in cooperation with The Fletcher School of Law and Diplomacy at Tufts University (Boston area) that leads to an accredit degree of 120 ECTS.

 The academic programmes of the College of Europe (Bruges and Natolin campus) are accredited by the Accreditation Organisation of the Netherlands and Flanders (NVAO, Nederlands-Vlaamse Accreditatie Organisatie) and are listed in the Flemish Register of Higher Education.
 The NVAO was established by international treaty between the Flemish and Dutch governments with the aim of ensuring the quality of higher education in Flanders and the Netherlands.